Zach Churchill

-Zachariah John Churchill (born May 25, 1984) is a Canadian politician from Nova Scotia.
-He serves as the member of the Nova Scotia House of Assembly for Yarmouth, first elected in 2010.
+Zachariah John Churchill is a Canadian politician and activist from Nova Scotia who served as the leader of the Nova Scotia Liberal Party and the leader of the Opposition from 2022 until 2024.
+He previously served as the member of the Nova Scotia House of Assembly for Yarmouth, first elected from 2010 until 2024, and as a cabinet minister in various portfolios in the Stephen McNeil and Iain Rankin ministries, most notably as minister of health and wellness.

 Early life and education

 Churchill graduated from Saint Mary's University in 2007 with a Bachelor of Arts degree.
 He served as National Director of the Canadian Alliance of Student Associations from 2007 to 2009, representing student organizations across Canada.
-In 2010, he was serving as Policy Analyst at the Department of Human Resources and Skills Development for the federal government before taking a leave of absence to run for the Nova Scotia Liberal Party in Yarmouth.
+In 2010, he was serving as policy analyst at the Department of Human Resources and Skills Development for the federal government before taking a leave of absence to run for the Nova Scotia Liberal Party in Yarmouth.

 Political career

 Churchill was nominated by the Liberal Party in the riding of Yarmouth in May 2010.
 He won the by-election held on June 22, 2010, which was contested by six high-profile candidates.
 Churchill garnered over half the popular vote, defeating John Deveau, who had served as MLA for the region, and by Charles Crosby, who served as Mayor of Yarmouth for two decades, and two minor-party leaders.
-Churchill became the first Lebanese Canadian elected to the Nova Scotia House of Assembly.

 Churchill was re-elected during the 2013 general election.
 On October 22, 2013, Premier Stephen McNeil appointed Churchill to the Executive Council of Nova Scotia as Minister of Natural Resources.

 On July 24, 2015, McNeil shuffled his cabinet, moving Churchill to Minister of Municipal Affairs and Minister of Communications Nova Scotia.
 On June 15, 2017, Churchill was shuffled into the Minister of Education and Early Childhood Development portfolio.

 As Minister of Education and Early Childhood Development, Churchill introduced major reforms into Nova Scotia's education system.
 This included the introduction of universal Pre-primary across the province, a Liberal campaign commitment during the 2017 election.

 During the 2021 Nova Scotia Liberal Party Leadership Election, Churchill supported Iain Rankin in his bid to become leader.
-After Rankin's election as Leader of the Nova Scotia Liberal Party and Premier of Nova Scotia, Churchill became Minister of Health and Wellness, serving in Rankin's cabinet until August 31, 2021.
+After Rankin became Leader of the Nova Scotia Liberal Party and Premier of Nova Scotia, Churchill became Minister of Health and Wellness, serving in Rankin's cabinet until August 31, 2021.
 Churchill served as Health Minister during the COVID-19 pandemic, holding the position for six months.

 Churchill was re-elected for the fourth time in 2021, winning the riding of Yarmouth with 56% of the vote.

-In the wake of the Liberal Party's defeat in the 2021 Nova Scotia General Election election, Churchill became Deputy Leader of the Official Opposition and Health Critic.
+In the wake of the Liberal Party's defeat in the 2021 Nova Scotia general election, Churchill became Deputy Leader of the Official Opposition and Health Critic.